 - They are easier to eat with than traditional dentures, and are strong enough to withstand biting into all foods.

 - With dental implants, you no longer have to worry about cavities although you should still have regular check-ups with your dentist to ensure the implants and your gums are being kept as clean and healthy as possible.

-- Digital dental implants can help keep your other teeth in their correct positions and don’t allow pressure to build which displaces teeth.
+- Digital teeth implants can help keep your other teeth in their correct positions and don’t allow pressure to build which displaces teeth.

-- Digital dental implants will not fall out when you laugh, sneeze, eat or cough like many traditional dentures do, saving you from embarrassment.
+- Digital teeth implants will not fall out when you laugh, sneeze, eat or cough like many traditional dentures do, saving you from embarrassment.

-- Digital dental implants last much longer than dentures and fixed bridges.
+- Digital teeth implants last much longer than dentures and fixed bridges.
 Although the crown may need replacement, they can last a decade or more if you look after them properly.